-21 Savage: Young undocumented immigrants should be ‘exempt’
+21 Savage: Kids in US illegally should become citizens

-LOS ANGELES (AP) — Rapper 21 Savage believes undocumented immigrants like him who lived in America as children should automatically become U.S. citizens.
+LOS ANGELES (AP) — Rapper 21 Savage believes immigrants like him who lived in America illegally as children should automatically become U.S. citizens.

-The Grammy-nominated artist who earlier this year was held in federal immigration detention told The Associated Press on Thursday night that undocumented immigrants also shouldn’t have to endure the lengthy process to obtain visas.
-He spoke in an exclusive interview before receiving an award from the National Immigration Law Center.
+The Grammy-nominated artist who was held this year in federal immigration detention told The Associated Press Thursday night that such immigrants also shouldn’t have to endure the lengthy process to obtain visas.
+He spoke in an interview before receiving an award from the National Immigration Law Center.

 “When you’re a child, you don’t know what’s going on,” he said.
 “Now, you grow up and got to figure it out.
 Can’t get a job.
 Can’t get a license.
 I’m one of the lucky ones who became successful.
 It’s a lot of people who can’t.”